sheikhamais/LocationWeatherInfo/README.md

 ## Description

-This is a practice project, that uses some open source apis to get your current loction and display the city name.
+This is a practice project which is no longer maintained.
+It uses some open source apis to get your current loction and display the city name.
+It has some google account dependencies which you need to add in order to run it.

 ## Author